 A very large number of plants are superhydrophobic.
 The distribution and growth patterns are varied, so it is difficult to say why some plants are superhydrophobic and others are not, but there are advantages and disadvantages of this strategy of natural adaptation.
 The roughness required for superhydrophobicity costs energy to produce and scatters light, but this can be worth developing because leaves with a superhydrophobic surface remain free of dirt and water.
 Other possible benefits include maintaining contact with the atmosphere to respire (lichen), floating on water without internal buoyancy (e.g. Lotus, fungus), protection from snails (e.g. aquilegia) and collection of rainwater (e.g. euphorbia, Lady’s Mantle).

-Plants need roughness and a reasonable contact angle to generate superhydrophobicity.
+Plants need roughness and a reasonable level of hydrophobicity to generate superhydrophobicity.
 This can be generated either through crystallisation of waxes or through plant hairs.
 The penalty for the plant, in addition to the cost of building the structures, is that the rough surface of the leaf is slightly grey, thus reflecting more light than a flat surface.
 This is because the structures on the leaves are not only on the nanometer scale, but also on the micrometer scale.

 Hydrophobicity due to crystallisation of waxes